Chidi Blyden: Career

 Blyden began her national security career with the Africa Center for Strategic Studies.
 There, she managed academic programs and outreach.

+Obama administration

-In 2013, Blyden joined the Obama Administration focusing on a peacekeeping advisor in the Office of Stability & Humanitarian Affairs at the United States Department of Defense.
-Later, she served as the special assistant to the Deputy Assistant Secretary of Defense for African Affairs.
+In 2013, Blyden joined the Obama administration as special assistant and peacekeeping advisor in the Office of Stability & Humanitarian Affairs at the United States Department of Defense.
+Later, she also served as the special assistant to the deputy assistant secretary of defense for African affairs.

-After leaving government in 2017, Blyden lead the African program at the Center for Civilians in Conflict.
-In 2019, she joined the United States House Committee on Armed Services as a professional staff member.
+After leaving government in 2017, Blyden led the African program at the Center for Civilians in Conflict, developing and delivering training to African defense forces on civilian harm mitigation.
+In 2019, she joined the United States House Committee on Armed Services as a professional staff member focusing on security issues in Africa and South and Central America.

+Biden administration

-In May 2021, Blyden was named as the Deputy Assistant Secretary of Defense for African Affairs.
+In May 2021, Blyden was named as the deputy assistant secretary of defense for African affairs.
+In October 2023, Blyden was appointed deputy chief executive officer of the Millennium Challenge Corporation.
+In this capacity she led the investment strategy towards African nations.